BarnabasG/crypto-bot/README.md

 # crypto-bot
-Discord bot for finding the price of a cryptocurrency
+Discord bot for finding the price of a cryptocurrency or NFT collection